JM Barrie's Birthplace

 The neighbouring building (number 11 Brechin Road) has been fitted out as a museum and features an exhibition called 'The Genius of J M Barrie', with a focus on his theatrical works and novels.

 A short walk away is the kirkyard, where you will find Barrie's grave and memorials to other members of the Barrie family.
-Above the burial ground is a large park and playing fields where you will find the pavilion that the cricket-loving Barrie donated to the town.
+Above the burial ground are a large park and playing fields where you will find the pavilion that the cricket-loving Barrie donated to the town.
 The pavilion features a camera obscura, offering wonderful panoramic views over the surrounding area.

 About JM Barrie's Birthplace